omarathon/tabula/README.markdown

 └── work/
 ```

-On production instances, we symlink `/usr/local/tomcat-8/instances` to `/var/tomcat/instances`.
+You may find it useful to symlink `/usr/local/tomcat-8/instances` to `/var/tomcat/instances` if you're comfortable with Jboss-style layouts.

 The contents of these files are as follows: